ROCKFlows/dataset-parser-public/README.md

 ## Example input and output

 You can find an example dataset and task files in the [example] folder.

-To try the program, use `java -jar extractor.jar example/iris/iris-task.json example/iris/iris.csv` The result will be save in the file [example/output.json]
+* To try the program, use `java -jar extractor.jar example/iris/iris-task.json example/iris/iris.csv`.
+The result will be saved in the file [example/iris/output.json]

-You can also provide HTTP urls to datasets: `java -jar extractor.jar example/hepatitis/hepatitis-task.json http://archive.ics.uci.edu/ml/machine-learning-databases/hepatitis/hepatitis.data`
+* You can also provide HTTP urls to datasets: `java -jar extractor.jar example/hepatitis/hepatitis-task.json http://archive.ics.uci.edu/ml/machine-learning-databases/hepatitis/hepatitis.data`.